singh-atul/CarND-PID-Control-Project/README.md

 ## Project Basics

 This Project is implemented in C++ , I used a Proportional-Integral-Derivative Controller know as PID controller to drive the car around the track in the  simulator.
-The primary focus of this project was to implent the controller for the steering angle .
-However I have also used the controller to determine the throttle.
+The primary focus of this project was to implent the controller to control the steering angle .
+However I have also used the controller to control the throttle.

 ## Reflections